-As from June 2015 I state in the sales whether the jack has a handle or not.
+I state in the sales whether the jack has a handle or not.
 This often appears in short as NH (No Handle) or WH (With Handle).
-When nothing is stated post June 2015 the jack has an integrated handle.

-Recent jack additions will remain for approx one month
+Recent jack additions will remain for approx six months

 Metallifacture scissor jack for the E-Type Jaguar Series 1 3.8 sold on 25 August 2015 for £1,399.00